txaggiediver/reCapify/README.md

 # Automated Meeting Scribe and Summarizer

 Using this application's website, you can invite an AI-assisted scribe to your upcoming Amazon Chime or Webex meeting(s) to get a follow-up email with the speaker list, chat history, attachments, and transcript, as well as a summary and action items.
-You don't even need to be present in a meeting for an invited scribe to join.
+You do not even need to be present in a meeting for an invited scribe to join.
 Each scribe is linked to your email for identification.
 The scribe redacts sensitive personally identifiable information (PII) by default.
 And, all processing, from transcription to summarization, is done within the AWS account that the CDK is deployed to.

 ## Architecture